claraexmachina/claraexmachina/README.md

 # Hey, I'm Clara ✨

-Crypto has been my scene for about 4 years, and since Nov 2022 I’ve been building at **Keplr Wallet** as a PO/Head of Product.
-“Interchain, Interhuman” isn’t just Keplr’s motto, it’s exactly what I want to build toward.
+Crypto has been my scene for about 4 years, and until recently I was building at Keplr Wallet as Head of Product.
+“Interchain, Interhuman” wasn’t just Keplr’s motto, it was exactly what I wanted to build toward.

 Because at the end of the day, it’s not about technology.
 It’s about people.

 ## 🚀 My Role
 - Ship fast, but never at the cost of quality or strategy
 - Build products that users genuinely love (and remember)
-- Drive the expansion of Keplr across Cosmos, EVM, Starknet, Bitcoin, and beyond

 ## 📚 Lessons I’ve Learned as a PO
 I’ve unpacked what being a PO has taught me here: